 There is a luggage room, which for a small fee of around £3, you can leave your suitcases, backpacks etc. Don’t forget to take your swimsuit and towel out though!

-HOW MUCH DOES THE BLUE LAGOON COST?
+HOW MUCH DOES A BLUE LAGOON DAY TRIP COST?

-Entry Fee To The Blue Lagoon
+Entry to Blue Lagoon

 Although one of the best European spas we’ve ever been to (and we’ve tried a few, it was by far the most expensive.
 However, this unique experience was worth every penny!
 A “comfort” ticket, which is the basic package, includes entry, mud mask, towel and drink, all for €54.

-Treatments At The Blue Lagoon
+Spa Treatments at Blue Lagoon

 We unfortunately didn’t indulge in any treatments, as they too come with a luxury price tag.
 It is £70 for an hour long, in water, full body massage and nearer £100 to also include a silica salt scrub.

 From our experience at the Blue Lagoon, the ambient atmosphere and impeccable service we imagine the treatments are worth every penny!
 That and the fact they sell out weeks in advance.
-You can drool over the array of relaxing spa treatments here.

-Food & Drink Prices At The Blue Lagoon
+Food & Drink Prices at Blue Lagoon

 At the swim up bar, beers were around £7 each and wine a little more expensive (nearer £10.)
 Due to health and safety, there is a limit to 3 alcoholic drinks per customer.
 As lovely as chilled Icelandic beer was, don’t forget to drink water also.
 Due to the heat of the geothermal waters you may cause more harm than good if you don’t drink enough H20.